Protecting Human Dignity:

 The Tenth Commandment completes the Ninth, and in dealing with "intentions of the heart," together with the Ninth, summarizes all the Commandments.
 Money and power must not become false idols in our lives and culture.
 Possessions should not possess us.
 The Catechism is quite direct about the dangers: "The tenth commandment forbids greed and the desire to amass earthly goods without limit.
 It forbids avarice arising from a passion for riches and their attendant power.
 It also forbids the desire to commit injustice by harming our neighbor in his temporal goods" (no. 2536).
 Envy is a grave sin that robs life of its true meaning—love of God and love of neighbor.
 The Gospel calls us to "detachment" from material possessions and power, to a poverty of heart that sets us free truly to love God and other human persons.
 Human dignity is wounded by a quest for what does not truly satisfy.
 Envy and greed can fracture relationships and, on a social and global scale, can drive grave injustices and inequalities.

 Protecting human dignity and human rights, especially of those at the margins of societies, can be a daunting task.
-To help give U.S. Catholics a handle on poverty issues at home and abroad, the U.S. Conference of Catholic Bishops offers two initiatives: Poverty USA (povertyusa.org) and Catholics Confront Global Poverty (confrontglobalpoverty.org).
-The second is a partnership with Catholic Relief Services.
+To help give U.S. Catholics a handle on poverty issues at home and abroad, the U.S. Conference of Catholic Bishops recommends two initiatives: Poverty USA (povertyusa.org) and Catholic Relief Services - Lead the Way (crs.org/get-involved/lead-way).
 These programs help Catholics to pray, learn, act, and connect.

 Some people think of Commandments as simply DOs and DON'Ts, but they are much more.
 The living tradition of the Church finds in them signposts along the road toward greater personal and social respect for human dignity.
 They have a profound relevance for both individuals and societies that seek to promote the human dignity and human rights of all.